Things to do in the heart of west of Scotland

 Glasgow (20 minutes) and Edinburgh (about an hour on a clear run) are renowned centres of culture.
 Glasgow hosts Scottish Opera, Scottish Ballet, a Concert Hall and several museums including The Burrell Collection, Huntarian, Transport Museum, Science Centre.
 You can also follow the Rennie Mackintosh trail.
 Near Ayr you should visit the Robert Burns Heritage Centre (his patron The Earl of Glencairn actually lived at Finlaystone House) or Dumfries House which was saved for the nation by Prince Charles at great personal cost.

 Again, Glasgow has a great selection of world class restaurants.
+Closer to home, the local villages of langbank, Kilmacolm and Houston have some decent sensibly priced restaurants to suit most tastes.
 Otherwise there are some wonderful destination restaurants such as Fins near Largs or Loch Fyne Oyster Bar near Inverary (about an hours drive but great scenery).

 We also have a reasonably local michelin starred restaurant, Braidwoods, in Dalry.